Hey, its still July! Heat and biting insects haven't slowed progress a bit.

 -- Front master cylinder works, but its just nasty.
 I want something in the 7/8 bore range that was made within the last decade.
 So this on will be replaced by a donor from a crashed Honda RC45 race bike with adjustable bits.

--- Lines are all off.
-They are to be replaced with custom teflon/stainless lines from Spiegler Performance Parts.
 They are great, good prices, fast service.
 They will cut and crimp up custom lines with any of their nice anodized fittings.
 The factory banjo bolts or new titanium ones will go back in.

--- Front calipers are in OK shape, but need boots and the grippy parts.
-These are off and cleaned.
-They will need painted or powder coated.
 I have 2 sets of front 4 and 6 piston calipers from other big sport bikes (crashed) but they won't go on without making adapters.
 Maybe later, if the single pots don't do the job.

 -- Forks off, polished, then back on temporarily.
 I do not enjoy polishing, and I'll have to do it again, then clear coat tha bastards.
 Woo.
 Seals are weepy and look nasty down in there, so new OEM seals are going in.
 Upper tubes cleaned and polished with bronze wool.
 No scratches or pitting on them to ruin the new seals.